-Over the past few years there has been a remarkable increase in alternative and complementary therapies for dogs.
-Hydrotherapy is one of them.
+Over the past few years there has been a remarkable increase in alternative and complementary therapies for animals.
+Hydrotherapy for dogs is one of them.
 In June 2004 Katie’s K9 Therapy Centre & Pet Supplies opened its doors to help transform dogs’ lives.

 Sarah Mallett, the Hydrotherapist and owner of the centre has been swimming dogs for over seven years.
 The story began when her Border Collie, Katie, was diagnosed with a condition which meant that she couldn’t exercise without overheating, therefore losing muscle tone.
 The only safe exercise for her was to swim.
 However, the hydrotherapy pool was so far away that Sarah decided to build her own pool at her house!
 Over the years Katie’s pool became more and more popular and Sarah was finding it increasingly impractical working from home.
 With this type of treatment being in demand and the benefits being recognised by local veterinary practices and specialist referral centres, Sarah took the plunge and opened a Therapy Centre in Ashingdon Road to help others.

 The centre is a member of the Canine Hydrotherapy Association (CHA) which a few years ago was founded by a group of therapists, Sarah being one of them.
 The group wanted people to realise that hydrotherapy was not a gimmick and that therapists were extremely knowledgeable in their field.
 They decided to form a governing body, the CHA, which created guidelines and protocols which members must adhere to.
 Members also need to pass examinations and keep up-to-date with their training, ensure standards are maintained and Aims and Code of Practice adhered to.